 Excess Downgrade Event means, for a given Observation Period, each Observed Downgrade Event in that Observation Period in excess of a threshold equal to the Total Downgrade Limit with Rollover.

-Fibre Connect Eligible Order means a Connect Order for an AVC TC-4 with a bandwidth profile of 100/40 Mbps or higher for which nbn performs a Fibre Connect Connection.
+Fibre Connect Eligible Order means:

+before 1 July 2026, for a Premises where the Original Access Technology is the FTTN Network or FTTC Network, a Connect Order for an AVC TC-4 with a bandwidth profile of 100/40 Mbps or higher for which nbn performs a Fibre Connect Connection; and

+on and after 1 July 2026, for a Premises where the Original Access Technology is:

+the FTTN Network, a Connect Order for an AVC TC-4 with a bandwidth profile of 100/40 Mbps or higher; or

+the FTTC Network, a Connect Order for an AVC TC-4 with any bandwidth profile,

+for which nbn performs a Fibre Connect Connection.

 Fibre Connect Waiver has the meaning given to that term in paragraph 4.

 FTTN/C Fibre Upgrade Installation (1 Port NTD) Charge means the non-recurring Charge for an FTTN/C Fibre Upgrade Installation (1 Port NTD) set out in the WBA nbn® Ethernet Price List.